 It is worth noting that the abovementioned notification requirements are applicable to automated processing of data only.

 The Law sets a general prohibition on transferring personal data outside the Kingdom of Bahrain.
 However, there are exclusions to the general prohibition whereby the transfer of data outside Bahrain is allowed, these are as follows:

-- the Authority may authorise the transfer of data on a case-by-case basis after assessing the circumstances surrounding the data transfer.
+- the Authority may authorize the transfer of data on a case-by-case basis after assessing the circumstances surrounding the data transfer.
 The Authority will mainly consider the size and nature of the data and the purposes of the transfer thereof, and the data protection laws, regulations, or international conventions applicable in the territory to which data will be transferred.
-The authorisation will be subject to the discretion of the Authority, as the Authority may set specific conditions and time periods for such authorisation.
+The authorization will be subject to the discretion of the Authority, as the Authority may set specific conditions and time periods for such authorization.